Leaky gut: problems and treatments

-People who have an autoimmune disease must have heard or were asked at least once about leaky gut.
-Science tries to decipher what leaky gut is, what causes it, what problems it causes in turn and how to fix it.
+People who have an autoimmune disease usually hear—or have been asked at least once—about leaky gut.
+Science tries to decipher what leaky gut is, what causes it, what problems it causes in turn, and how to fix it.

 What is leaky gut?

-Leaky gut happens after a damage to the intestinal wall.
+Leaky gut happens after there’s been damage to the intestinal wall.
 This damage changes the wall thickness, or creates gaps between the cells in the wall.
 Leaky gut leads to losing oral tolerance and the onset of food sensitivities.

 Mutations in our genes predispose us to develop leaky gut.
 Environmental factors can trigger the damage.
 Daily consumption of an industrialized-world diet is the biggest trigger of leaky gut.